gshabtai/ece148-team1/README.md

 # Set-up

 1. Configure the Robot using the schematic
-2. Boot up the Jetson Nano
+2. Boot up the Jetson Nano and connect through SSH
-3. After coneecting to the nano through SSH, start the docker
+3. Start the docker
 ``` bash
 $ # Start Docker
 ```